 User Review( votes)

-Course Level: The studentships are available to pursue Master of Research and Public Policy for the year 2017-2018.
+Course Level: Scholarships are available to pursue Master of Research and Public Policy for the year 2017-2018.

-Study Subject: The studentships are awarded in governance and public policy.
+Study Subject: Scholarships are awarded in governance and public policy.

-Award: The grants include tuition fees to the university according to the submitted fees structure, a monthly stipend to cover living costs and accommodation (at DAAD rates), as well as an annual study and research allowance.
+Scholarship Award: The scholarships include tuition fees to the university according to the submitted fees structure, a monthly stipend to cover living costs and accommodation (at DAAD rates), as well as an annual study and research allowance.

 University of Nairobi; Maseno University; Egerton University; Uganda Christian University; Uganda Martyrs University; University of Dar es Salaam; and Mzumbe University.